4-5 Days | 450 Miles | in 4-5 Days

 In Chicago, head to the University of Chicago Law School to get a glimpse of where 44th President Barack Obama taught from 1992 to 2004.
 Then, explore the Kenwood neighborhood where you can find his family home.
 Nearby, you can pick up lunch at Valois Cafeteria, a longtime Obama favorite.
 Now head to the Obama Kissing Rock, a small monument that marks the spot where the former President and First Lady first kissed.

 The Obamas participated in a groundbreaking ceremony on September 28, 2021, at the future site of the Obama Presidential Center on the South Side.
+The Obama Foundation also announced that the center's first commissioned piece of art will come from world-renowned artist Richard Hunt, who grew up in Chicago.
 Stop by the Jackson Park location to check in on the center's progress.

 Spend the night at Sophy Hyde Park, a sophisticated, eclectic hotel near the University of Chicago.

-Spend your second day exploring all that Chicago has to offer, like the Museum of Science & Industry.
-In summer 2021, the famed Obama Portraits will be at the Art Institute of Chicago—something to note for art connoisseurs.
+Spend your second day exploring all that Chicago has to offer, like the Museum of Science & Industry and the Art Institute of Chicago.